40% Less Bugs through Manual and Auto QA Standardization for IoT Product

 • domain analysis (used when checking if metering devices were added);

-Such testing allows maintaining the quality of the product, finding bugs with no need to wait for regression tests and helps check most of the user actions, the interaction of services and components.
+Such testing helps maintain product quality, find bugs without waiting for regression tests, and check most user actions and the interaction of services and components.

 Integration testing